kaifee-haque/uw-float/README.md

 - Select "Load Unpacked"
 - Choose the "extension" folder within the repo

+## To-Do
+🔲 Add course stats (liked, easy, useful) and graphic \
+🔲 Add prerequisites, corequisites and antirequisites \
+🔲 Change UI to match the visual style of UW Flow (and add a favicon) \
+🔲 Allow extension to support UW Flow URLs and run on any website \
+🔲 Make info card position dependent on screen borders \

 <br/>
 This extension is not affiliated with the University of Waterloo or UW Flow.